wp-plugins/postman-smtp/readme.txt

 = 1.4 - in development =
 * Sending Yahoo email now supported with OAuth 2.0 authentication!
 If the Wizard detects that a Yahoo server has been entered, it automatically configures OAuth 2.0.
 * First time users may now choose to import Password-authentication settings from Easy WP SMTP
+* Suppressed the fsock warnings so that the Ajax Port Test calls don't hang if PHP warning messages are bring printed to the Http Response

 = 1.3.4 - 2015-02-11 =
 * 500 downloads and six 5-star ratings in only three weeks!
 Cool!
 8-)